 When the slices are cool enough to handle, rub each with a clove of garlic that’s been cut in half and drizzle with extra virgin olive oil.

-What would take 15 minutes of preheating time and another 5-6 minutes cooking time in my conventional oven took only 2 minutes in the toaster oven.
-I simply placed the French baguette slices on the tray that comes with the FlashXpress, pressed the “toast” button, and waited for the toaster oven to work its magic.
+I actually toasted the bread in my toaster oven for this step, and it was surprisingly efficient!
+What would take 15 minutes of preheating time and another 5-6 minutes cooking time in my conventional oven takes only 2 minutes in the toaster oven.
+I simply placed the French baguette slices on the toaster oven tray, pressed the “toast” button, and waited for it to work its magic.
 Perfecto!

 In case you’re not aware, bruschetta actually refers to the grilled bread itself, sans toppings.
 The bruschetta toppings can either be served as a dip on the side or spooned over the prepared bruschetta.

 My personal favorite way to top this recipe for bruschetta is with a simple tomato mixture with diced mozzarella and fresh basil.
 Stir them all together with a drizzle of extra virgin olive oil and season with salt and pepper to taste.

 I used a tasty mixture of red and orange cherry tomatoes.
 Their sweet and tangy flavor pairs perfectly with the fresh basil — I just love when tomatoes are in season!

 PRO TIP: Use a serrated knife to chop tomatoes — it makes slicing through the thin, slippery skin safer and easier!

 This simple bruschetta recipe just packs so much flavor!
 It’s a fantastic appetizer, but I could also easily eat it as a meal.
 If you’re serving it as an appetizer to guests, spoon the toppings on right before serving, or as I mentioned earlier, serve it on the side as a dip.